Skip to main content

 JOBVIAN Team

-March 4, 20266 min read
+March 4, 20267 min read

 ~55%

-average ATS score for untailored CVs
+average score for untailored CVs

 Key Takeaways

-What is an ATS match score?
+What an ATS match score actually is

 What the percentage actually means